Applying to Otago is a simple process. All you need to do is:

 Documents you will need to provide

-- You are required to provide scanned copies of your previous official academic transcripts (awards gained, marks, grades) with your application.
-High school results are not necessary.
+1) You are required to provide scanned copies of your official high school or foundation transcripts (awards gained, marks, grades) with your application.

-- You may also be required to submit an Educational Credential Evaluators report (ECE).
-If this applies to you, your application will not be assessed until your ECE report has been received by us.
+2) Students who are basing their application on previous university study are also required to provide scanned copies of the relevant official transcripts.
+They may also be required to submit an Educational Credential Evaluators report (ECE).
 If you choose to submit your application through one of our approved agents an ECE report may not be necessary.
-Official University of Otago representatives & agents
+Official University of Otago representatives & agents An assessment of credit for prior study can only be undertaken on receipt of a completed application.

 As soon as you have completed your online application, your proof of identity document must be posted to: